hanlywijaya/Acer-Aspire-A515-55-Opencore/README.md

 A: I recommend changing the option key to command then changing command to option in the keyboard pane located in System Preferences.

 Q: What is the recommended version of macOS with this EFI?
-A: I recommend using macOS Big Sur 11.6 (the latest of the time) as it is very reliable and easy to do.
+A: I recommend using macOS Big Sur as it is very reliable and easy to do.
+For Big Sur, make sure you use 0.7.4-3-BS.
+If you would like to use Monterey, use the latest EFI and make sure all your apps will work.
+Keep in mind that IntelBluetooth doesn't function with Monterey atm.

 Q: Do I need to change anything in the config.plist file?
 A: You will need to change the model number along with the serial number.
 You can keep the model number but I do recommend following the Opencore guide linked in this answer.
 The link is below in what is needed to be changed. (https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#using-gensmbios)